 This is a version of a recipe my Mum had that I have experimented with in for a slow cooker format.
 I’ve pared this down to the most simple version I can.
 I usually run this recipe by eye, but one of my daughters wants to have a go at it, so I decided I’d actually work out the proportions, more or less.
 This version of the recipe requires very little in the way of process and benefits from being left all day.
 Slow cookers are very cheap, and you can leave this on the go for many hours – almost the more the better.

 Here are indicative amounts of each ingredients, you might want to scale these depending on the number of people to serve.
 You may also want to play with the proportions a bit.
-These proportions will serve 4 or more depending on appetite.
+These proportions will serve 4 or more depending on appetite and helpings.

 - 800g diced or strips of beef